pjb3/sharp/TUTORIAL.md

 In this example, unless there is a param password equal to "secret", a redirect response will be generate, which prevents the action from calling the respond method and instead returns the redirect response.

+Each Sharp action is an instance of `Rack::Action`, so you can read the documentation for [rack-action][rack-action] to find out more about what you can do with actions.

 # Custom Views

 Another way to make data available to the templates in Sharp is by creating a view object that corresponds to your action.
 Create a file at `app/views/root_view.rb` that looks like this: